-While we are considering your application, any monies you pay us by cheque, credit card or direct debit are required to be held in a trust account until we can accept your application or otherwise.
+While we are considering your application, any monies you pay us by cheque, credit card or Direct Debit Request are required to be held in a trust account until we can accept your application or otherwise.
 Any policy payments or deductions required by law are similarly processed using a holding account.